Peripheral Arterial Disease Tutorial

-The following tutorial assumes that the student is already knowledgeable of the content associated with the hemodynamics tutorial and the blood flow regulation tutorial.
-The student is encouraged to go not only to the initial link associated with each tutorial question but also to use embedded hyperlinks to expand upon the physiological concepts associated with the question.
+Guided learning questions provide a systematic approach to learning by using a sequencing of the questions similar to how a topic would unfold in a traditional textbook.
+These guided learning questions assume the student is already knowledgeable of the content associated with hemodynamics and blood flow guided learning topics.
+The student is encouraged to go not only to the initial link associated with each learning question, but also to use embedded hyperlinks to expand upon the physiological concepts associated with the question.

-At the end of the tutorial, there is a link to an external website (testmoz.com) that has multiple choice and true/false questions that are associated with the tutorial.
+At the end of the guided learning questions, there is a link to an external website (testmoz.com) that has multiple choice and true/false questions that are associated with the topic.
 When the quiz results are given to the user after taking the quiz, links are provided back to specific cvphysiology.com pages to assist in learning.
-Users will need to register (free) on the testmoz.com site to access the quiz questions for the tutorial.
-No personal information is available to cvphysiology.com other than the user provided login name and analysis of user performance on the quiz questions.
-This feedback will improve cvphysiology.com content and quiz questions.
+Users need to register (free) on the testmoz.com site to access the quiz questions for the tutorial.
+No personal information is available to cvphysiology.com apart from the user provided login name and analysis of user performance on the quiz questions.
+This feedback is used to improve cvphysiology.com content and quiz questions.

 - How do changes in vessel radius alter single vessel resistance?